Video DRM protection: how to actually stop downloads

 Domain restrictions

-Screen recording: what DRM and watermarks cover
+Screen recording: what DRM covers, and what a watermark covers

 Screen recording is where DRM explainers tend to oversell or undersell, so here's the accurate version.
 On a hardware-backed session (mobile devices, Safari on a Mac or iPhone, and Edge on Windows) the operating system never hands the decrypted frames to a screen recorder, so a recording comes back as a black screen.
 It's the same behavior you've seen trying to screenshot Netflix, and Kinescope's DRM blocks screen recording on mobile for exactly this reason.